SpeedyWeather/TravellingSailorProblem.jl/docs/src/instructions.md

 You can always try to place many particles but then you will also face several problems

 - How to create reproducibly many particles evenly across the globe?
+(Hint, [Particle seeds](@ref))
 - How to pick the best particles?
-- In the final submission only as many particles as children (max 26) are allowed, not 10 thousand.
+- In the final submission only as many particles as children (max 26) are allowed, not 10000.
 - With too many particles some may reach their destination too late because another particle delivered to a destination first, this does not necessarily maximise points.

+See also [Visualising trajectories](@ref) if you end up placing thousands of particles.